 If you are editing an existing assignment, do check if learners have started with an attempt.
 If some learners have started with an attempt or made a submission, then changes made to the assignment may not update these attempts.

-2. In the expanded view, expand Grading block and then click Assign rubric/objective.
+2. In the expanded view, click the Grading block to expand and then click Rubric to open the rubric picker.

-3. The Assign rubric/objective page opens.
+3. The rubric picker popup opens.
 You can pick an existing rubric that you have created earlier from My Rubrics or pick a rubric from the Rubric Bank if it is already shared with the Rubric Bank.

 4. You can also create a new rubric, which we will be doing for the purpose of this article.
 Click + Create new rubric button.